SamsungSAILMontreal/ForestDiffusion/README.md

 devtools::install_github("SamsungSAILMontreal/ForestDiffusion/R-Package/ForestDiffusion")
 ```

-Please see XXXXX for the R documentation and vignette explaining how to use the package.
+Please see the [documentation](https://raw.githubusercontent.com/SamsungSAILMontreal/ForestDiffusion/master/R-Package/Documentation.pdf) and [a vignette with examples](https://htmlpreview.github.io/?https://github.com/SamsungSAILMontreal/ForestDiffusion/master/R-Package/Vignette.html) for guidance.
 The rest of the README is specific to the Python library.

 ## Install the Python library